-The interest payable under our credit facility is not reflected in the above table because such amounts depend on the outstanding balances and interest rates, which vary from time to time.
+The interest payable under the ENLK Credit Facility and the ENLC Credit Facility are not reflected in the above table because such amounts depend on the outstanding balances and interest rates, which vary from time to time.

-Our contractual cash obligations for the next twelve months are expected to be funded from cash flows generated from our operations, proceeds fromour common unit issuances under the 2017 EDA, asset sales, and borrowings under our credit facility.
+Our contractual cash obligations for the next twelve months are expected to be funded from cash flows generated from our operations, proceeds fronENLK common unit issuances under the 2017 EDA, asset sales, and borrowings under the ENLC Credit Facility and ENLK Credit Facility.